OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 ~~~

-* change the position in the vertex shader
-  * translation : use a uniform to add value to x coordinates
-  * rotation : use a unifrom to rotate the vertices around (0,0,0).
-No matrix involved
-* change the color in the fragment shader : multiply the rgb color by a uniform
-* use of varying : set a uniform representing a color in the vertex shader, pass it through a varying to the fragment shader.
-Show the interpolation of the color.

 ## d) Not so related: WebGL Init
 * Deal with the last piece of the library, and ditch the import in the header!
 Yay, you're free!